ulyssesdotcodes/nodysseus/README.md

 ## Exporting

-Exporting can be done through the graph menu.
+Exporting can be done through the root node menu by opening the appropriate `@nodysseus.export` graph.

 ### JSON